Friday, 29 April 2011

 The tall thin woman with the Highland Terrier under her arm...

 The tall thin woman with the Highland Terrier under her arm was saying "Oh super, union jack bun cases!” and, under the buddleja in the park, the police were pouring away litre bottles of White Star Cider.

-Three red faced, grey haired men wearing gold, wire rimmed spectacles and faded anoraks were stood smoking on the doorstep of the pub.
-Next door, at the ice-cream parlour, three swishy haired girls in T-shirts and sweat pants were sat at a chrome table on the pavement sipping smoothies and eating sorbet.
+Three red faced, grey haired men wearing gold, wire rimmed glasses and faded anoraks were smoking on the doorstep of the pub.
+Next door, at the ice-cream parlour, three swishy haired girls in T-shirts and sweat pants sat at a chrome table on the pavement sipping smoothies and eating sorbet.

 A couple got off the bus.
 They were each holding a hand of a little boy of about two or three years old.
 As they walked down the street with the boy between them they failed to notice his trousers gradually slipping down to his ankles.
-The boy was struggling to keep up, his movement restricted.
-He couldn't adjust his trousers because both his hands were being held.
+The boy was struggling to keep up because his movement was restricted.
+He couldn't adjust his trousers because his mum and dad were holding his hands.
 He was looking up, trying to make the couple aware of his predicament but they were chatting and didn't notice.
 Eventually, when they were almost having to drag the boy along, they looked down.
 They stopped and laughed and the woman adjusted the boy's trousers and gave him a kiss on the cheek.

 I caught three teenage boys writing "Paki's Rule" and "Pussy" on my garden gate.
 I told them that I was a nice man but that I wouldn't be anymore if they kept writing on my stuff.